The External Action action

 [BigChange API Key] |

-Example workflow: Differentiating multiple contact found in BigChange using External Action and AI Prompt
+Example use case: Differentiating multiple contacts found in BigChange using External Action and AI Prompt

-However, the Many found output on the search action does not actually include the list of the returned contacts.
+However, the Found Many outcome on the search action does not actually include the list of the returned contacts.
 To get this information, an External Action node can be used to call the BigChange contact search API and pass the response to the AI Prompt node.

 The workflow would therefore look something like this: